English Secondary Education (B.S.)

 Declaring Interest in the Program

-Students interested in teaching middle and/or high school English should declare English as their major, and then choose “secondary English education” as their concentration and program.
-“Selection of Degree Program” forms are now available online through the Registrar’s web page for forms and documents.
-Use the “Selection of Degree Program” form that mentions education.
-Please contact one of the English department faculty members who specialize in English education to inquire about the program and preparing for the admissions process (see contact information below).
+Students interested in teaching middle and/or high school English should declare “English, BS. – (Pre-Education 7-12)” for their major, using the “Selection of Degree Program” form available online at the One Stop Academics site, under “Forms.”
+Please contact one of the English department faculty members specializing in English education to inquire about the program and to prepare for the admissions process (see contact information below).

 Preparing to Apply to the Program

-Most students apply to the program during their sophomore or junior year, once they have successfully passed EDU 200 Teachers, Schools, and Societies and ENG 112 Writing Arguments, the composition requirement.
+Most students apply to the program during their sophomore or junior year, once they have successfully passed EDU 200 Teachers, Schools, and Societies and either ENG 112 Writing Argumentsor or HON 150 Intro to Critical Inquiry.
 State certification regulations specify that students cannot take more than two professional education courses before they are accepted into a teacher education program.

 Application Process

 Application to the program occurs during both the fall and spring semesters.
 In the fall, applications are typically due in mid-October, and in the spring they are typically due in mid-March.
-The exact due date will be posted in the English hallway and emailed to all English majors.
-We welcome interested students to meet with the coordinator of the program, Melissa Talhelm in Engleman D 272, to inquire about the process and due dates.
+The exact due date will be emailed to all English majors.
+We welcome interested students to meet with the coordinator of the program, Andrew Smyth in Engleman D 278, to inquire about the process and due dates.

-In addition to submitting the application materials, students will also interview briefly with two members of the Secondary English Education Committee during the week following the due date for the application materials.
-A sign-up sheet will be posted on Dr. Talhelm’s door during the week the applications are due.
+In addition to submitting the application materials, students will also interview briefly with members of the Secondary English Education Committee during the week following the due date for the application materials.

 Required Admissions Materials and Criteria